ZequnZ/python-x-docker-handbook/core/reproducible-dev-env/Readme.md

     └── sudoku.py

 ```
-## Create a *Dockerfile*
+## Create a Dockerfile
-After having the code, next we need to create a *Dockerfile* which contains instructions that can be used to build a Docker container.
+After having the code, next we need to create a Dockerfile which contains instructions that can be used to build a Docker container.
 For this example, we only use several essential and useful instructions.
-I will walk the [Dockerfile](./Dockerfile) line by line:
+I will walk through the [Dockerfile](./Dockerfile) line by line:
 ```
 FROM python:3.8.1-slim
 ```